 Definition

-Merkleize All The Things, abbreviated MATT, is an experimental research approach for general smart contracts on Bitcoin, developed by Salvatore Ingala.
-The name was coined at the BTCAzores unconference.
-MATT is not a consensus feature; it describes a design that would be enabled by adding a small number of covenant opcodes through a soft fork.
-We summarize it here for readers following Bitcoin's contracting research.
+Merkleize All The Things (MATT) is an experimental research approach for enabling general smart contracts on Bitcoin, developed by Salvatore Ingala; the name was coined at the BTCAzores unconference.
+MATT is a proposal, not a consensus feature — it is not part of Bitcoin today, requires a soft fork that has not been scheduled, and carries no activation timeline.
+It describes a design philosophy that would be unlocked by adding a small number of covenant opcodes to Bitcoin Script.
+We cover it here for readers following Bitcoin's contracting research, where it stands out for how much expressiveness it targets with how little new machinery.

 The core idea